-Award-winning transnational filmmaker Andrei Zagdansky received MFA (magna cum laude) from Kiev State Institute of Theatrical Arts in Kiev, Ukraine.
+Award-winning transnational filmmaker Andrei Zagdansky received MFA from Kiev State Institute of Theatrical Arts in Kiev, Ukraine.

-His first feature documentary "Interpretation of Dreams", juxtaposed a dialog between the filmmaker and Dr. Sigmund Freud and the history of the Soviet Union and Europe.
-The result was an "astonishing marriage of Freudian thinking and history” (Boston Globe).
+His first feature documentary, seminal "Interpretation of Dreams" (1990), juxtaposed the filmmaker’s dialog with Sigmund Freud and the history of the Soviet Union.
+The result was “interesting and provocative” (Vincent Canby, The New York Times), "astonishing marriage of Freudian thinking and history” (Boston Globe).

 "Orange Winter" is more than a mere history lesson.
 Like Norman Mailer's nonfiction novel "The Armies of the Night,"... this movie characterizes a body politic as a living thing, and charts its internal changes as if it were the protagonist in a drama”.

-And again, as it was the case with the feature documentary "Vasya", "Vagrich and the Black Square" blends documentary, animation and stage footage in an uplifting tribute to a free thinking man.
+The film-collage blends documentary, animation and stage footage in an uplifting tribute to a free-thinking man.